Nine Things NOT to Say to Your Teen When They’re Home from College

 Instead, say: “I know you want to see all of your friends from home, but is there a time we can set up a family dinner?”

-When college students are home from school, they will be eager to catch up with as many of their high school friends as possible.
+When college students are home from school, they will be eager to catch up with their high school friends.
 Let them hang out with their friends but ask if they can schedule a time for a family dinner or family outing so that you can spend quality time with them before they head back to school.

 Instead, say: “I miss you a lot, but I’m so glad you are having so much fun at college that you don’t need to come home all the time.”

-Although you mean well by asking them to come home more, it may make them feel guilty for not coming home to see the family.
+Although you mean well by asking them to come home more, it may make them feel guilty and no one likes that feeling.
 In reality, it is great that your student is enjoying school enough to want to stay there.
-Tons of students feel homesick and visit home every weekend.
-If your student is loving school enough not to want to go home, consider that a good thing!
+It is very common for students to feel homesick and visit home every weekend.
+If your student is loving college enough to want to remain on campus, consider that a good thing!

 Instead, say: “How is the food in the dorms?”

-Don’t bring up your teen’s weight after not seeing them for a while unless you suspect a health problem.
-They have a completely new diet living in the dorms or in their apartment, so it is totally normal for their weight to fluctuate.
+Don’t bring up your teen’s weight after not seeing them for a period of time unless you are concerned about a health problem.
+They may have a completely new diet and exercise regime, so it is totally normal for their weight to fluctuate.

 More Great Reading: